- What is NAT and what is its purpose?

 Network address translation (NAT) is a method of remapping an IP address by modifying the information in a data packet’s header.
 Network packets are the packages of information that make up your traffic when it travels across a routing device.

 NAT operates in the router and allows it to translate the private addresses of the entire network to a single public IP address.
-It turns the router into a mediator between your private network and the internet.
+It turns the router into a mediator between your local network and the internet.

 Open NAT has no restrictions.
 All the devices can freely send and receive data, and it has no firewall.
 It also easily connects with other NAT types.

 While open NAT guarantees a smooth online experience with minimal lag and buffering, it is not a very safe option.
 It doesn’t provide firewall protection, so you are more vulnerable to hacking attacks when using it.

 This NAT is more secure and leaves only a few ports open.
 It also employs a firewall to secure your network.
 While it is more secure, it may also slightly slow down your internet.